Darwin, Northern Territory: Ancestry and immigration

 Darwin's population changed after the Second World War.
-Like many other Australian cities, Darwin experienced influxes from Europe, with significant numbers of Italians and Greeks during the 1960s and 1970s.
-It also began to experience an influx from other European countries, which included the Dutch, Germans, and many others.
-A significant proportion of Darwin's residents are recent immigrants from Asia, including the peoples of East Timor.
+Like many other Australian cities, Darwin had influxes from Europe, with significant numbers of Italians and Greeks in the 1960s and 1970s.
+It also had immigration from other European countries, including Dutch, Germans, and many others.
+A significant proportion of Darwin's residents are recent immigrants from Asia, including people from East Timor.

-At the 2016 census, the most commonly nominated ancestries were: (Note: As a percentage of 119,944 persons who nominated their ancestry at the 2016 census.)
+At the 2021 census, the most commonly nominated ancestries were: (Note: As a percentage of 119,944 persons who nominated their ancestry at the 2016 census.)